amohanonamission/Azure-Enterprise-Hardened-Secure-Landing-Zone/README.md

 Microsoft Defender for Cloud (CSPM): Built for automated onboarding to monitor the "Security Score" and actively remediate high-risk vulnerabilities.

+Encryption at Host: Utilizing the modern successor to Azure Disk Encryption (ADE) to ensure temporary disks, OS caches, and data disks are encrypted at the source with zero performance overhead.

 Beyond the Bicep deployment, this lab includes documented manual configurations for:

 * **Microsoft Defender for Cloud:** Enabling security posture management (CSPM).